Random fixed points, systemic risk and resilience of heterogeneous financial network: Graphical model and fixed point equations

-We require the following assumption:\\ {\bf B.2} Assume $\gp{1} > 0$ and $\gp{2} >0 $.
-Also consider only graphs for which, $P({\cal E}) = 1$. \\ The initial results are with this assumption, latter (in sub-section \ref{sec_assumptions}) we have results under more general conditions (with $P({\cal E}) < 1$).
+The initial results are with this assumption, latter (in sub-section \ref{sec_assumptions}) we have results under more general conditions (with $P({\cal E}) < 1$).
 We also provide an equivalent assumption on the growth pattern of the graphs in the same sub-section.

+Our assumptions on graph structure are quite general.
+We firstly require that the marginal probabilities related to random connections, are the same within a group, i.e., $P(I_{j,i}=1)= p_{mm'}$ as in equation \eqref{Eqn_connections} (for each $i,j$).
+Further the joint probabilities are supposed to satisfy {\bf B.2}, i.e., mainly $P({\cal E}) = 1$.
+Furthermore, when the connections $\{I_{j,i}\}$ are not independent, the results are still true under the most natural assumption {\bf B.2(C).} Regular graphs constructed in sub-section \ref{sec_MCsimulation} are some example graphs that satisfy our assumptions.
+Our results can also be extended partially to Erd\H{o}s-R\'enyi graphs, if required via Theorem \ref{Thm_onsetD}.
+The most restrictive assumption is {\bf B.2} and one can avoid such an assumption by considering a different structure on weights as discussed in sub-section \ref{Section_examples} (see e.g., equation \eqref{Eqn_reWeights 1}).
+With this our results can cover many more graphs.